 You will be asked to provide more detailed information if there is an eligibility issue on your claim.
 A DUA service representative will make a determination on your eligibility based on the information you and your former employer/s provide.

-An issue is something that can affect your eligibility for UI benefits.
-An issue may arise when you file your claim or at any time during your claim.
-Once an issue is established, your benefits may be delayed or suspended pending a determination on your eligibility.
-The service rep will issue a determination based on all the facts presented and on the requirements of the Massachusetts Unemployment Insurance Law.
+An eligibility issue may arise when you file your claim or at any time while you are receiving benefits.
+Once an issue is identified, benefit payments will be delayed or suspended pending a determination on your eligibility.
+DUA will issue a determination based on all the facts presented and on the requirements of the Massachusetts Unemployment Insurance Law.
 You have the right to appeal any determination with which you do not agree.

 If the determination is in your favor, you will receive benefits.
-If the decision is not in your favor, you may be ineligible for unemployment insurance or your benefits may be temporarily suspended or reduced unless that determination is overturned on appeal.
+If the decision is not in your favor, you may be ineligible for unemployment insurance benefits or your benefits may be reduced until and unless that determination is overturned on appeal.

-It is important that you keep signing for your benefits until the issue is resolved, so that if it is resolved in your favor, your checks will be sent to you automatically.
+It is important that you continue to request benefit payment until the issue is resolved, so that if it is resolved in your favor, your payment will be issued to you automatically.

-There may be an issue on your claim that requires a determination when:
+There may be an eligibility issue on your claim that requires a determination if:

-The service representative will interview both you and your former employer to determine whether you quit for a good reason attributable to your employer (or for an urgent, compelling or necessitous personal reason) or were discharged for good cause.
+The service representative will obtain information from you and your former employer to determine whether you quit for a good reason attributable to your employer (or for an urgent, compelling or necessitous personal reason) or were discharged for good cause.

 2. You would not be able to work if you were offered a job.
 The law requires that claimants must be able to work, available for work and actively seeking work.

 Personal, domestic, medical or other reasons that would prevent you from accepting work on any shift that is customary to your usual occupation may disqualify you for the weeks for which you are not able to work or look for a job.